netomantonio/matrix-protocol/examples/zion-workflows/README.md

 ## 📊 Canonical Telemetry Metrics

-All examples include **standardized telemetry metrics** for ZWF workflow observability and monitoring.
+All examples include **standardized telemetry metrics** for ZOF workflow observability and monitoring.

 ### 🕘 State Transition Duration Metrics
 - **Precise timestamps:** Start and end of each transition